 If a zebrafish has a broken heart, it can simply regrow one.
-A study published in 2002 in the journal Science found that zebrafish can fully regenerate heart muscle just two months after 20 percent of their heart muscle is damaged.
+A study published in 2002 in the journal Science (opens in new tab) found that zebrafish can fully regenerate heart muscle just two months after 20% of their heart muscle is damaged.

-Humans can regenerate their liver, and amphibians and some lizards can regenerate their tails, but the zebrafish's regenerative abilities make it a prime model to study heart growth, Moore said.
+Humans can regenerate their liver, amphibians and some lizards can regenerate their tails, and frogs given a special drug cocktail even regrew legs in a 2022 study in the journal Science Advances (opens in new tab), but the zebrafish's regenerative abilities make it a prime model to study heart growth, Moore said.

 However, fish have unique hearts.
-They have one atrium and one ventricle, but they also have two structures that aren't seen in humans.
-The "sinus venosus" is a sac that sits before the atrium and the "bulbus arteriosus" is a tube located just after the ventricle.
+In addition to the one atrium and one ventricle, fish also have two structures that aren't seen in humans.
+The "sinus venosus" is a sac that sits ahead of the atrium and the "bulbus arteriosus" is a tube located just behind the ventricle.

 As in other animals, the heart drives blood throughout the body.
 Deoxygenated blood enters the sinus venosus and flows into the atrium, Moore said.
 The atrium then pumps the blood into the ventricle.